MESW-LES-2025/F/backend/README.md

 # Concordia

-A modern NestJS REST API with JWT authentication, Prisma ORM, and PostgreSQL database.
+A modern NestJS REST API with JWT Authentication, Prisma ORM, and PostgreSQL database.

 ## 🚀 Features